luddehs/Battleships/README.md

 ## How to Play
+At the outset, both the player and the computer receive a 5x5 grid, each with four randomly positioned ships.
+The ship locations are concealed from the opposing player; while the player can view their own ships, the computer's ships remain hidden.
+To make a guess, input coordinates, comprising one row integer and one column integer separated by a space.
+After guessing, you will either hit or miss; duplicates of the same coordinates are not allowed.
+The aim of the game is to sink all of the opponent's ships.
 - Before starting the game, you need to choose a name consisting of at least three letters and press enter.
 - Once your name is validated, your game board, consisting of five rows and five columns, will be displayed, with four ships randomly positioned on it.
 - Your opponent, the computer, will also receive a game board with its ships hidden from you.